 Toppings for Mini No-Bake Cheesecakes

 Though plain mini no-bake cheesecakes are flavorful on their own, they welcome all sorts of fun toppings.
 I love serving these with strawberry sauce and fresh berries.
 Don’t have fresh berries?
 Top with a spoonful of lemon curd, salted caramel, apple butter, or your favorite fruit preserves.
-You can also top with chocolate ganache.
-If using ganache, I recommend spooning a little over each mini cheesecake before refrigerating so the ganache can set up too.
+You can also top with chocolate ganache or hot fudge sauce.
+If using ganache or hot fudge, I recommend spooning a little over each mini cheesecake before refrigerating so the ganache can set up too.

 3 Final Success Tips